Preventive dentistry starts with regular dental exams and cleanings

 Left untreated, sleep apnea can lead to various health problems, including:

 - Heart failure, irregular heartbeats, and heart attacks

 Additionally, untreated sleep apnea can significantly impact daily functioning, such as work performance, academic achievement in children and adolescents, and even increase the risk of motor vehicle accidents.
 With repeated episodes of interrupted breathing, the brain and the body may not receive adequate oxygen, further exacerbating the condition.

 Sleep apnea can affect individuals of all ages, including children.
 Several risk factors increase the likelihood of developing sleep apnea, such as:

 - Being male

 - Being overweight

-– Being over age 40
+- Age over 40

-– Having a family history of sleep apnea
+- Family history of sleep apnea

 - Nasal obstruction due to a deviated septum, allergies, or sinus problems